sabinaceb/todoist-testing/README.md

 - Environment Variables

-Make sure to set a `.env` file under the Project root with the following data.
+Make sure to set a `.env` file under the Project root with the following data or as is on the `.env.sample` file.
 Don't forget to replace the data with valid information according to your personal account.
 ```txt
 USERNAME_ENV="test@email.com"